INTERNATIONAL SCIENTIFIC AND PROFESSIONAL ADVISORY COUNCIL OF THE UNITED NATIONS CRIME PREVENTION AND CRIMINAL JUSTICE PROGRAM - ISPAC

 One of the principal goals of ISPAC is to enhance the contributions of Non-Governmental Organizations from developing countries.

 The Ministerial Conference convened by the United Nations at Versailles (November 1991) and the General Assembly of the United Nations, in its resolution 46/152 (December 1991), emphasized that the Non-Governmental Organizations and the scientific community are a valuable source of professional expertise, advocacy and assistance, and that their contributions should be fully utilized in programme development and implementation.

-The Secretariat of the Council is located in Milan, Italy, at the Fondazione Centro nazionale di prevenzione e difesa sociale, which is chaired by Livia Pomodoro.
+The Secretariat of the Council is located in Milan, Italy, at the Fondazione Centro nazionale di prevenzione e difesa sociale.
 ISPAC's Executive Board, composed of Members representing different organizations, disciplines and geographical areas, is elected every two years in the framework of the biennial Plenary Sessions of ISPAC.
 ISPAC acts through Workshops, Seminars, Conferences and Research activities.